sketchplugins/plugin-directory/README.md

 - [keyColor](https://github.com/kevingutowski/keycolor), by Kevin Gutowski: A Sketch plugin to apply colors via the keyboard.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
 - [Kopie](https://kopie.io), by Kopie: The copy editing tool for web and product design
-- [Label Layers](https://github.com/franklymrshankly/Label_Layers), by franklymrshankly: A Sketch plugin that labels selected layers
+- [Label Layers](https://github.com/franklymrshankly/Label_Layers), by Jonathan Tran: A Sketch plugin that labels selected layers
 - [labelizING](https://github.com/nOograss/labelizING), by Maxime Peeters: Extract, replace and download labels from sketch file
 - [Laboji](https://github.com/rezaaa/Laboji), by Mohammad Reza Mahmoudi: A sketch plugin for adding emoji on layer name like colorful labels or tags.
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas